meppent/paradigm-ctf-2022-writeup/just-in-time/README.md

 ### 1. Pseudo-opcodes don't escape the following characters

 The four pseudo-opcodes `R`, `L`, `A` and `S` read during the compilation the two following bytes to determine the number of repetitions.
 But these two bytes are considered as normal input opcodes during the pre-processing, especially during the loop detection.
-So, if for example there is in the input programe the opcodes `A005b` (encoded `41005b`) to add 91 to the last element on the stack, it will be interpreted as `A00[` (because `[` is encoded by `5b`) during the pre-processing.
+So, if for example there is in the input program the opcodes `A005b` (encoded `41005b`) to add 91 to the last element on the stack, it will be interpreted as `A00[` (because `[` is encoded by `5b`) during the pre-processing.
 So, during the loop detection, it will consider that there is here the beginning of a new loop.
 It can make the transaction revert (it can happen if all the square brackets are not matched), or worse, add unexpected loops in the code.

 ### 2. The optimization pass doesn't replace the correct number of opcodes